SciML/DiffEqDocs.jl/docs/src/examples/beeler_reuter.md

 A CUDA programmer is free to interpret the calculated index however it fits the application, but in practice, it is usually interpreted as an index into input tensors.

 In the GPU version of the solver, each thread works on a single element of the medium, indexed by a (x,y) pair.
-`update_gates_gpu` and `update_du_gpu` are very similar to their CPU counterparts but are in fact CUDA kernels where the *for* loops are replaced with CUDA specific indexing.
+`update_gates_gpu` and `update_du_gpu` are very similar to their CPU counterparts but are in fact CUDA kernels where the *for* loops are replaced with CUDA-specific indexing.
 Note that CUDA kernels cannot return a valve; hence, *nothing* at the end.

 ```julia
 function update_gates_gpu(u, XI, M, H, J, D, F, C, Δt)